Relying on regularity

 Compiled and extracted in layers

 The stacker and the bridge scraper are the basis for a blending bed.
 If they are perfectly designed, the user will obtain an optimum blending effect.
 BEUMER offers stackers that stack the bulk material efficiently and effectively.
 In the end, the stockpile has been raised so reliably that its cross-section shows as many layers of equal material as possible.
 The stackers can be of fixed or mobile types, depending on the requirement.
 In case of circular stockpiles the stackers are mounted onto a column and with a longitudinal blending bed, they are mounted on rails.
-The stackers are designed as fixed, raisable and pivotable booms with conveying capacities of up to 4000 tons per hour.
-The choice of the right system depends on different factors, as for example, the shape and size of the stockpile, the material, the throughput and the desired mobility.
+The stackers are designed as fixed, raisable and pivotable booms with conveying capacities of up to 4000 t/h.
+The choice of the right system depends on different factors, as for example, the shape and size of the stockpile, the material, the throughput and the desired mobility (Fig. 3).

-Lastly, the bridge scraper homogenizes the material.
+Lastly, the bridge scraper homogenises the material.
 It has a mobile rake on each side.
 The material is removed in layers by stroking the face of the stockpile with the rake.
 The scraper blades move the bulk material towards the belt conveyor which runs parallel to the stockpile.
 BEUMER bridge scrapers are not only robust, but they also transport the bulk material so that the product is handled gently.
 This makes them suitable for a variety of bulk materials.
 Their continuous and comparably simple working motions allow for a fully automated operation and ensure a constant and steady flow of the bulk material.